Learning Abroad Center

 Senegal has long been seen as a crossroads where black African, Islamic, and European civilizations have met, clashed, and blended.
 Today it is still seen as a bridge between Africa and the West.
 Yet it is also a place where Senegalese people remain deeply attached to traditional values and cultures.
 This program is based in Dakar, Senegal's cosmopolitan capital.
 Heated by the African sun while surrounded on 3 sides by cool Atlantic waters, Dakar has a climate often described as "eternal spring."

-This 3-week program provides students with the opportunity to study French in a West African francophone context.
+This 3-week program provides you with the opportunity to study French in a West African francophone context.
 The Intensive French in Senegal program can be combined with the MSID Senegal semester or academic year program for an extended experience abroad.

 Program Model